01 / 10

 Exit Strategy

 The first layer of the exit is holding assets that are not correlated with fiat monetary policy: physical gold and silver in self-custody, outside the banking system.
-This removes the counterparty risk of institutional custodians while maintaining a monetary instrument with a long track record.
-The risk is physical security and the inability to transact digitally.
-The second layer is Bitcoin: self-custodied on hardware wallets, transactable over Lightning without intermediaries, with a fixed supply that cannot be inflated away.
-The risk is technical complexity of self-custody and regulatory pressure on on/off ramps.
+The second layer is Bitcoin: self-custodied on hardware wallets, transactable over Lightning without intermediaries.
 The third layer is Monero: the privacy layer that provides financial anonymity for transactions where Bitcoin's public ledger creates unacceptable exposure.
-The risk is reduced liquidity and exchange availability compared to Bitcoin.

 The geopolitical dimension of monetary exit is worth naming directly.
-CBDCs are not being designed by accident or in isolation.
-The BIS's Project mBridge — a cross-border CBDC interoperability framework involving China, Hong Kong, Thailand, the UAE, and Saudi Arabia — represents a parallel financial infrastructure specifically designed to settle international trade outside the SWIFT system and beyond the jurisdictional reach of US dollar sanctions.
-The bifurcation of the global monetary system into Western-aligned and non-aligned CBDC networks is the monetary dimension of the geopolitical realignment already underway.
+The BIS's Project mBridge — a cross-border CBDC interoperability framework involving China, Hong Kong, Thailand, the UAE, and Saudi Arabia — represents a parallel financial infrastructure specifically designed to settle international trade outside the SWIFT system.
+The bifurcation of the global monetary system into competing CBDC networks is underway.
 In this environment, assets that are architecturally outside both networks — gold, Bitcoin, Monero — are not fringe tools.
-They are the monetary neutrality option for individuals who do not wish their financial sovereignty to be determined by which geopolitical bloc their government aligns with.
+They are the monetary neutrality option.

 09 / 10